learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 }
 ```

-Ok copy this into the `reducer.js` file.
-Now let's get some feedback that we
+Ok copy this into the `reducer.js` file inside the `js` folder.
+Now let's get
-did this correctly by opening up our `index.html` file in chrome.
-From your
+some feedback that we did this correctly by opening up our `index.html` file in
-terminal type open `index.html`.
-Now this index file has a link to the
+chrome.
+From your terminal type open `index.html`.
+Now this index file has a
-`reducer.js` file, so your code will be accessible from the console - press
+link to the `reducer.js` file, so your code will be accessible from the console
-command+shift+c to open it up.
-Now let's test the code by calling
+- press command+shift+c to open it up.
+Now let's test the code by calling the
+  `reducer()` function:

 ```javascript
 reducer({count: 0}, {type: 'INCREASE_COUNT'});